SEthanMilne/FanficReadeR/README.md

 Please note that many of these functions may take a while to run.
 Because this is scraping HTML web pages from AO3, I needed to add a `Sys.sleep(2)` to the functions that scrape multiple web pages in quick succession, so as not to be flagged as a bot.

+## Examples
 I have decided not to display an example of the functions working on GitHub, as that may violate the privacy of some random AO3 user.
 Included in this repository are two .rmd documents - `AuthorInfoTest.rmd` and `WorksInfoTest.rmd` - which contain versions of the functions you can modify for yourself, as well as some basic tests of the function that show how to call them using real users.
-Here are some fake calls below, for your reference:
+I have, however, written down some example function calls for your reference.

+### Basic Call Examples

 ```r
 GetAuthorAll("SEthanMilne")